Particular/docs.particular.net/previews/aws-lambda-simple-queue-service.md

 Specifying [command routing](/nservicebus/messaging/routing.md#command-routing) for an AWS Lambda endpoint:

-snippet: configure-routing
+snippet: aws-configure-routing

 ### Diagnostics

 [NServiceBus startup diagnostics](/nservicebus/hosting/startup-diagnostics.md) are disabled by default when using AWS Lambda.
 Diagnostics may be enabled as follows:

-snippet: custom-diagnostics
+snippet: aws-custom-diagnostics

 ### Delayed Retries

 [Delayed retries](/nservicebus/recoverability/configure-delayed-retries.md) are disabled by default when using AWS Lambdas.
 Delayed retries may be enabled as follows:

-snippet: delayed-retries
+snippet: aws-delayed-retries

 If the accumulated time increase is expected to be greater than [15 minutes](/transports/sqs/delayed-delivery.md#enable-unrestricted-delayed-delivery), `UnrestrictedDurationDelayedDelivery` must be enabled:

-snippet: unrestricted-delayed-delivery
+snippet: aws-unrestricted-delayed-delivery

 Note: Automatic creation of the required queues for unrestricted delayed delivery is not supported.
 The creation of the required queues may be scripted using the [CLI](/transports/sqs/delayed-delivery.md#enable-unrestricted-delayed-delivery-manual-fifo-queue-creation).